 Migration

 Around 80 million people have been forcibly displaced by war or political violence worldwide.
-Several millions more have fled because of environmental disasters and socio-economic marginalisation.
-As there is no immediate end in sight to this steadily increasing global trend, forced migration is one of the central challenges in world politics today.
-We focus on the background of this phenomenon in the regions of origin.
+Several million more have fled their homes because of environmental disasters and socio-economic marginalisation.
+As there is no immediate end in sight to this steadily increasing global trend, forced migration is one of the most pressing challenges facing world politics today.
+We focus on the background to this phenomenon in our study regions.

 Migration